dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Blackjack.md

 2. Achieving a score greater than the dealer’s without exceeding 21
 3. Letting the dealer draw cards until his score exceeds 21

-Our version of Blackjack will play a single round of the game between a single player and dealer using a single 52-card deck.
+Our version of Blackjack will play a single round of the game between a single player and dealer using a 52-card deck.

 ### Set-up